 FIRST, THE DO’S

 If you don’t like something, you need to let me know.
 Lets say the room is too bright, warm or cold… the music is too loud, soft or not to your taste or maybe you prefer quiet today… the pressure is too deep, light or the technique I’m doing is just uncomfortable… TALK TO ME!
 You are in charge of your experience.
 I’m there to help you with whatever issue has brought you to my door but not at the expense of your comfort, preferences or safety.
 I can usually adjust what I’m doing to suit you and still be just as effective so speak up.
 Feel free to check out my post here on just this topic.

 A special note on pressure – I see lots of variation from client to client on what pressure they find most comfortable and/or beneficial.
-Just remember that the ‘NO PAIN, NO GAIN’ principle does not apply to your massage.
+Just remember that the idea of ‘NO PAIN, NO GAIN’ does not apply to your massage.
 If you encourage me to press deeper than your muscles are prepared to accept, I can do considerable damage and potentially worsen the condition you’ve come to alleviate.
 For more information on this, click here.